-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202
+Family Policy Compliance Office

-Complaints must:
+U.S. Department of Education George Fox University 2014-15 Academic Handbook Complaints must:

-- Be timely submitted, not later than 180 days from the date you learned of the circumstances of the alleged violation - Contain specific allegations of fact giving reasonable cause to believe that a violation has occurred, including: - Relevant dates, such as the date of a request or a disclosure and the date the student learned of the alleged violation - Names and titles of those school officials and other third parties involved - # A specific description of the education record around which the alleged violation occurred - # A description of any contact with school officials regarding the matter, including dates and estimated times of telephone calls and/or copies of any correspondence exchanged between the student and the school regarding the matter - The name and address of the school, school district, and superintendent of the district - # Any additional evidence that would be helpful in the consideration of the complaint
+- Be timely submitted, not later than 180 days from the date you learned of the circumstances of the alleged violation - Contain specific allegations of fact giving reasonable cause to believe that a violation has occurred, including: - # Relevant dates, such as the date of a request or a disclosure and the date the student learned of the alleged violation - # Names and titles of those school officials and other third parties involved - # A specific description of the education record around which the alleged violation occurred - # A description of any contact with school officials regarding the matter, including dates and estimated times of telephone calls and/or copies of any correspondence exchanged between the student and the school regarding the matter - # The name and address of the school, school district, and superintendent of the district - [#] Any additional evidence that would be helpful in the consideration of the complaint parents' names and addresses; the student's name, permanent address, local address, temporary address, email address, telephone number, date and place of birth, participation in officially recognized activities and sports, major, dates of attendance, full-time and part-time status, degrees and awards received, class year, the most recent previous school attended, and for members of athletics teams, height, weight, and position played.
+The university also considers photographs to be directory information.
+As such, release of photographs also is permitted.

 At its discretion, George Fox University may provide "directory information" in accordance with the provisions of the Act.
 Directory information is defined as that information which would not generally be considered harmful or an invasion of privacy if disclosed.
-The university defines the following information as "directory information": parents' names and addresses; the student's name, permanent address, local address, temporary address, e-mail address, telephone number, date and place of birth, participation in officially recognized activities and sports, major, dates of attendance, full-time and part-time status, degrees and awards received, class year, the most recent previous school attended, and for members of athletics teams, height, weight, and position played.
-The university also considers photographs to be directory information.
-As such, release of photographs also is permitted.
+The university defines the following information as "directory information":